Ever wonder how your favorite foods stack up against each other in terms of nutrition?

 Shrimp has less sugar than quarter pounder - quarter pounder has 5.1g of sugar per 100 grams and shrimp does not contain significant amounts.

-Both quarter pounder and shrimp are high in protein - quarter pounder has 14.1g of protein per 100 grams and shrimp has 13.6g of protein.
+Both quarter pounder and shrimp are high in protein.
+Quarter pounder has a little more protein (4%) than shrimp by weight - quarter pounder has 14.1g of protein per 100 grams and shrimp has 13.6g of protein.

 Shrimp has signficantly less saturated fat than quarter pounder - quarter pounder has 4g of saturated fat per 100 grams and shrimp has 0.26g of saturated fat.

-Shrimp and quarter pounder contain similar amounts of trans fat - shrimp has 0.02g of trans fat per 100 grams and quarter pounder does not contain significant amounts.
+Both shrimp and quarter pounder are low in trans fat - shrimp has 0.02g of trans fat per 100 grams and quarter pounder does not contain significant amounts.

 Quarter pounder has more Vitamin C than shrimp - quarter pounder has 0.9mg of Vitamin C per 100 grams and shrimp does not contain significant amounts.